 Right in the midst of my Troll House art exhibit, I was asked to participate in Open Studios in one of my favorite SF venues, Noise Vinyl Record Store and Art Gallery!
 So they chose 4 pieces of mine which are now on their walls and will be featured through November.
 Preview above, but you know it’s best to go there in person!
-In addition to art, you might find that record you’ve been hunting for your decades, plus they have live music on Sundays.
+In addition to art, you might find that record you’ve been hunting for your decades, plus they have live music on Sundays and some other days (check their website).
 Open Studios weekend is Sat – Sun, October 21 – 22.

 I have been neglecting this page.
 Finding out that spending every weekend in an art show is a tiny bit taxing!
 Like on weekdays I sleep until 10 am if I don’t set an alarm.
 But it’s been a fun time; I’ve met lots of cool people, had great feedback, and sold a few items.
 My reception was very well attended and I’m now planning a closing reception for 3 weeks from now.
 Here is a little composite of life in The Troll House so far.

 The Troll House (as in ‘under the [Bay] Bridge’) also known as Pier 26 is on San Francisco’s Embarcadero between Harrison and Bryant Streets has made me an offer I couldn’t refuse.
 I’ll be holing up there most afternoons and early evenings until the end of October.
 Yesterday I hung 31 framed pieces of art and brought in 7 portfolios of unmatted prints.

 Happy to report that two of my pieces are in the photography show at the Marin Society of Artists, Images 2017.
 Dropped them off yesterday and saw many wonderful pieces so they’ll be in good company.
 The show opens in San Rafael on June 15th and the Reception is the 25th from 4 – 6pm.